What You'll Learn

 Key Takeaways

-- Fringe benefits are a mandatory part of the prevailing wage — not optional.
+- Mandatory, not optional: Fringe benefits are a mandatory part of the prevailing wage.

-- You can pay fringe as cash, contribute to bona fide plans, or use a combination.
+- Three payment options: You can pay fringe as cash, contribute to bona fide plans, or use a combination.

-- Bona fide plan contributions save money because they are not subject to payroll taxes.
+- Tax advantages: Bona fide plan contributions save money because they are not subject to payroll taxes.

-- Annualization is required to convert non-hourly benefits into hourly fringe credits.
+- Annualization required: Non-hourly benefits must be converted into hourly fringe credits.

-- Legally required employer costs (FICA, workers' comp, unemployment) never count as fringe credits.
+- Know the exclusions: Legally required employer costs (FICA, workers' comp, unemployment) never count as fringe credits.